Qiskit/qiskit.org/CONTRIBUTING.md

 2. Create a branch from `master`.
 If you're addressing a specific issue, prefix your branch name with the issue number.
 3. If you've added code that should be tested, add tests.
 4. Run `npm run test` and ensure the test suite passes.
-5. Use `npm run lint` to format and lint your code.
+5. Use `npm run lint` to find syntax errors and `npm run fix-lint` to format the code and fix them.
 6. PR's must be rebased before merge (feel free to ask for help).
 7. PR should be reviewed by one maintainer prior to merging.